minehutmc/Suggestions/README.md

-# suggestions
+# Minehut Suggestions

-User suggestions for the Minehut network
+Welcome to the Minehut Suggestions tracker.